The Gardens (Court Gardens, Gardener's Cottage)

 1st Edition, OS 25” map, 1844-1888

-In 1851 there were actually two gardeners living on the Norton Court Estate.
-John Smith, a 53 year old from Sherborne in the Cotswolds, his wife Mary, and three young daughters; Esther, Georgina and Ann were living in the Gardener’s House.
-Living in the Coach House was George Fisher, his wife Elizabeth and daughter Emily who had been born at Norton the previous year.
+In 1851 there were at least two gardeners living on the Norton Court Estate.
+John Smith, his wife Mary, and three young daughters; Esther, Georgina and Ann were living in the Gardener’s House.
+The other gardener, living nearby in the Coach House, was George Fisher, his wife Elizabeth and daughter Emily who had been born at Norton the previous year.

 In 1881 the Gardener’s House must have been short of space with John Jordan, a 32 year old from Barnwood, his wife Esther and six children, the youngest of which, Ada, had been born at Norton the previous year and baptised here in September 1880 indicating when they arrived in the village.
 John’s mother in law Ann Ravenhill, and two nieces, were also living here and George Williams, an under gardener, was lodging with them.
 In 1871 John was still single and living with his parents at Barnwood but was already employed as a gardener.
 Interestingly, John’s mother was Elizabeth nee Marston who had been born at Norton in 1819 and John’s maternal grandfather had only just died at Norton in 1873.
 In 1891 and 1901 John and his family were living at Horton Road, Gloucester, with John still employed as a gardener and, in 1901, one son, Eli, employed as an under gardener.
 Around this time Charles Betteridge Walker, who owned Norton Court, had been living at Wotton House, in Horton Road, so it is possible that John Jordan continued to work for him.
 Charles Walker was also a director of Messrs Price, Walker, & Co, timber merchants, and in 1901 another of John Jordan’s sons, James, was employed as a sawyer at a timber mill.
 By 1911 the Jordans had all moved to Waltham Lodge Cottage, Westbury on Trym, Bristol, where both John and Eli were still employed as gardeners.